tstatler/doctools/guides/acs/quickstart/README.md

 Using the Appcelerator Cloud Services API to store and retrieve data for your app is easy.

+If you are using the community versions of Studio, you can add ACS to an existing Titanium app by opening the `tiapp.xml` file and enabling cloud services.
+In Titanium Studio:

+*   Click **Enable Cloud Services**.

+In Appcelerator Studio:

+*   In the **Appcelerator Services** section, click **Enable**.

+Enabling cloud services in Studio creates a new Cloud application and adds its URL and credentials to the Titanium project.

 First, create a cloud app on the [My Apps page](https://my.appcelerator.com/apps).
 Click **Create a New Cloud App** and specify the app name and description.
-A unique OAuth Consumer Key,OAuth Secret, and App Key will be automatically generated and assigned to the app.
+A unique OAuth Consumer Key, OAuth Secret, and App Key will be automatically generated and assigned to the app.

-If you are using Studio, you can add ACS to an existing Titanium app by opening the `tiapp.xml` file and selecting **Enable Cloud Services**.
-This creates a new Cloud application and adds its URL and app key to the Titanium project.

-After creating an app either way, you can click on **Manage Cloud App** on the My Apps page to manage your existing application.

 ## Step 2.
 Use the Appcelerator Cloud Services API in Your App